Introduction

 The following modules are embedded within the On Prem Agent, as either a statically linked Rust-native implementation, or a Lua binding to Rust-native code.

-This makes it possible to deploy Lua-based Lambdas and Lambda Triggers over the air that make use of latency-sensitive or security-sensitive modules for interacting with IoT busses or edge network endpoints.
+This makes it possible to deploy Lua-based Lambdas and their Controllers over the air that make use of latency-sensitive or security-sensitive modules for interacting with IoT busses or edge network endpoints.

 Embedded Lua Modules